 In persons with Non-Insulin Dependent Diabetes Mellitus, blood glucose control can improve with exercise.
 This is due to increased insulin sensitivity, which results in increased peripheral use of glucose not only during but also after the activity.

-More from our magazine: Start Your Walking Workout
+More from our magazine: Why Fiber Is Important To Your Diet

 Because enhanced insulin sensitivity is lost within 48 hours after exercise, repeated periods of exercise at regular intervals are needed to reduce the glucose intolerance associated with Non-Insulin Dependent Diabetes Mellitus.